 In the Waterfall model, tasks and phases are completed one by one in a strict order.
 You need to finish one phase before moving to another one.
 Plus, there is no going back.
 And every stage depends on the previous one.

 - Easy to manage for the team

 - Errors are easy to verify at each stage

 - Technical documentation is easy to understand

 - High risk of bugs

-- Compared to Agile model, take more time to make the final delivery
+- Compared to the Agile model, take more time to make the final delivery

 - Difficult to measure client needs in terms of a functional specification during the requirements phase

-To sum up, this SDLC model are easy to manage with stable and clear definition of the product.
-But the fact that there is almost no room for revisions once a stage is finished.
-So that, fixing any problems are challenging.
+To sum up, this SDLC model is easy to manage provided a stable and clear definition of the product.
+But the fact that there is almost no room for revisions once a stage is finished, fixing any problems is quite a challenge.